Skip to main content

 The Trump administration has also revoked long-standing policies and guidance within the federal immigration apparatus, such as scrapping a ban on targeting schools, hospitals or places of worship for immigration enforcement.

-Nina, an organizer in central Mississippi who asked to use a pseudonym because of her own immigration status, says she’s witnessed several families separated already.
+Nina, a community organizer in central Mississippi, says she’s witnessed several families separated already.

 “Just last week, in one day, I found out about three families being separated.
 It was all unexpected -- either they were deported, or they were arrested and now they're in jail, and they send them directly to the detention center,” she told MPB News.
 “I've encountered many problems trying to find out information about immigrants that are being arrested.
 They don't let you know if they're going to court, they don't let you know anything unless you're going up there yourself and looking for this.”